go2vinu/cms-package/README.md

 ---
 This repo can be used to scaffold a Laravel package.
 Follow these steps to get started:

-1. Press the "Use this template" button at the top of this repo to create a new repo with the contents of this skeleton.
+1. Press the "Use this template" button at the top of this repo to create a new repo with the contents of this WireContent.
 2. Run "php ./configure.php" to run a script that will replace all placeholders throughout all the files.
 3. Have fun creating your package.
 4. If you need help creating a package, consider picking up our <a href="https://laravelpackage.training">Laravel Package Training</a> video course.